Travel Advice #1: Before You Go

 - One-way or Return?

-I usually only buy a one-way ticket as I don’t know when or where I will go next.
-However, some countries require you to have an onward or return ticket to get an entrance stamp, see Entry Visa below.
-You can avoiding this hassle by purchasing a refundable return ticket, or just PhotoShop a return ticket receipt.
+I usually just buy a one-way ticket so as not to limit my travel options, yet some countries require an onward or return ticket to get an entrance stamp, see Entry Visa below.
+You can often buy a refundable return ticket, or avoid this hassle by photoshopping a return ticket receipt.

 Documents: Passport, Visa, and Money